20 Apr 2022By Olivia Sumpter

 Once you’ve explained this system to your students, you’re ready to bring out the highlighters!

-Get your students to read their written work and underline their usage of Tier 1 and 2 vocabulary in separate colours.
-Once they’re done, if your students find they’re using mostly Tier 1 words, ask them how this language could be enhanced.
+Get your learners to read their written work and underline their usage of Tier 1 and 2 vocabulary in separate colours.
+Once they’re done, if your learners find they’re using mostly Tier 1 words, ask them how this language could be enhanced.
 If they make good suggestions – reward them!
 This way, you are motivating your class to be conscious of their own word choices, making them effective editors of their work.

 4. Making metaphors